 These ‘burbs know how to bring the holiday spirit.

-If your family goes big for the holidays, you’ll be right at home in these family-friendly suburbs.
+If you go big for the holidays, you’ll be right at home in these suburbs.
 From over-the-top neighborhood light displays to horse-drawn carriage rides to ice skating, these towns know how to celebrate the season.

 If any town gets into the spirit, it’s Plano.
 Year after year, Deerfield residents deck the halls with synchronized lights and fill their yards with inflatable holiday characters.
 Take a horse-drawn carriage ride through the neighborhood for a first-hand glimpse at all of the festive fun.
 Not only is this one of the best light displays around, each year homeowners get even more creative — and even bigger with their seasonal decor.

 But Plano’s holiday cheer isn’t limited to Deerfield.
 Check out Lights on the Farm at Heritage Farmstead Museum through the 26th.

 Highland Park residents can’t get enough of the holidays.
 Since 1927, the town has decorated its “Million Dollar Monarch,” tree with glittering holiday lights.
 But the tree is just the start of the seasonal decorations.
 Locals go all out creating amazing home lighting displays.
 Beginning in December, take a sleigh ride around the area to admire the glittering lights and festive decorations.

 Families never run out of things to do in the Christmas Capital of Texas.
 Throughout December, Main Street shops go all out, with holiday decorations, lights, and music, while Christmas movies run at the Historic Palace Theatre.